lorenzo-rovigatti/comp_bio_notes/enhanced.md

 e^{-\beta \Delta F} = \overline{e^{-\beta W}}
 $$

 where $W$ is the work done during the transformation, and the overline denotes an ensemble average over multiple realizations of the nonequilibrium process.
+Using the chain rule,

+$$
+W = \int_0^\tau \frac{\partial H(\lambda)}{\partial \lambda} \frac{d \lambda}{dt}dt,
+$$

-This equality reveals that the free energy difference between two states can be computed from an ensemble of nonequilibrium work measurements, even if the system does not equilibrate during the transformation.
+where $\tau$ is the duration of the transformation.
+The Jarzynski equality equality reveals that the free energy difference between two states can be computed from an ensemble of nonequilibrium work measurements, even if the system does not equilibrate during the transformation.

 In practice, the transformation is performed by smoothly varying the coupling parameter $\lambda$ from 0 to 1 over a finite time $\tau$, which generates a trajectory where the work $W$ done on the system is recorded.
 A series of such trajectories is then used to compute the exponential average of $W$, providing an estimate of $\Delta F$.